toddhsimmons/Toddomation/9800 Controller/readme.md

 Here are where there are different Python projects for the Cisco 9800 Controllers.
+Everything is this location will apply to some sort of wireless monitoring, troubleshooting or changes associated with the WiFi provided by the Cisco 9800 controller.